HvdW144/herbdoku-validator/README.md

 The vision of this project is to give everyone (the sudoku solvers and the sudoku setters) access to a powerful sudoku validator that doesn't only validate ordinary sudoku, but also more advanced sudoku rules.

-Especially front-end developers of sudokupads might be happy with something like this.
+Especially front-end developers of sudokupads might like something like this.

 ## Contributing